falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-8-fission.md

 The function we are going to deploy basically receives events for an infected pod from the _Falcosidekick_ and deletes it immediately.
 Before deploying the function we need some permissions to delete Pod.
-We create a `ServiceAccount` with right to delete a Pod in any namespace, and we'll associate it to our function:
+We create a `ServiceAccount` with rights to delete a Pod in any namespace, and we'll associate it to our function:

 ```yaml
 apiVersion: v1